Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Community gardens
+Farming - how farmers look after their animals, and what some paddocks are used for.
+The food map

-Has this kit prompted any new food related initiatives within your school? -
+Has this kit prompted any new food related initiatives within your school?
+Not as of yet

 Helpful Report

 What are three words that describe the activities in this kit?
-Fun, creative, interesting.
+Engaging, quality, accessible

 How effective was the resource in fostering critical thinking about food waste issues?